AliAhmedZaki12/TITANIC/README.md

 Page 2: Percentage Distribution

 Description:
-This page focuses on the distribution of passengers by gender and highlights survival patterns.
+This page focuses on the distribution of passengers by gender and emphasizes survival patterns among males and females.

-Key Insights:
+Key Points:

-Males constituted the majority of passengers, but their survival rates were lower compared to females.

-Gender played a significant role in survival probabilities.
+1. Passenger Distribution by Gender:

+Male Passengers: A larger proportion of the dataset.

+Female Passengers: Smaller in number but with a higher survival rate.

+2. Survival Breakdown by Gender:

+Female passengers had a higher survival probability across all categories.

 Visual Elements:

-Pie Chart: Represents the breakdown of passengers by gender.
+1. Pie Chart: Highlights the gender distribution of passengers.

-Bar Chart: Compares the number of male and female passengers.
+2. Bar Chart: Compares male and female passenger counts.

-Line Chart: Tracks survival trends segmented by gender and embarkation point.
+3. Line Chart: Illustrates survival trends segmented by gender and embarkation point.

+Insights:

+1. Females had significantly better chances of survival compared to males.

+2. Gender was a critical determinant of survival in this dataset.